Logarithmic Gromov-Witten theory with expansions: Introduction

 \subsection{Using the formula}

-We briefly discuss the utility and nature of the formula, and try to justify the term ``explicit'' used in the theorem above.
-The formula itself is markedly more complicated than the corresponding one for double point degenerations, and it can be nontrivial to extract numerical consequences.
-While we do not expect that the basic geometry can be simplified any further by pure thought or formalism, it can be understood concretely.
-The complexity arises entirely from the virtual birational model in the third statement above.
-It has the following form.
-Each moduli space in the factors of the product has an associated tropical moduli space.
-The virtual birational model is obtained by subdividing this product of tropical moduli spaces, and taking an induced modification of the moduli spaces.
-The modification is completely described by the the piecewise linear geometry of the associated family of tropical curves.
-Describing the blowup is a finite and in principle codeable problem.
-Intersection theory computations with these modifications can then be carried out by using the Fulton--Macpherson blowup formula for comparing strict and proper transforms~\cite[Section~6.7]{Ful13}.
-As the blowups are always logarithmic, the blowup formula is captured by cohomology classes on the Artin fans of these moduli space of maps.
-In turn, at least with rational coefficients, the operational Chow cohomology of an Artin fan is combinatorial.
-Indeed, the second barycentric subdivision of any Artin fan is a global quotient of a toric variety by its dense torus, and the Chow cohomology of the latter is canonically identified with the ring of piecewise polynomial functions on this fan~\cite{Pay06}.
-This is the sense in which the computations are ``explicit''.
-The basic ideas were outlined in~\cite{R20}.
+The formula is more complicated than the corresponding double point formula, and it can be nontrivial to extract numerical consequences.
+However the complexity can be understood concretely and worked with.
+It arises from the fact that the gluing condition is not imposed by a diagonal condition coming from the strata of $(X,D)$ but rather the strict transform of this class along a birational modification, as described above.
+The modification is obtained by subdividing the product of tropical moduli spaces.
+The modification is completely described by piecewise linear geometry on the associated family of tropical curves.
+Describing the blowup is a finite problem that can be coded.
+Intersection theory computations with these modifications can be carried out by using the Fulton--Macpherson blowup formula for comparing strict and total transforms~\cite[Section~6.7]{Ful13}.
+The blowups are logarithmic, so the blowup formula is captured by Chow operators on the Artin fans of these moduli spaces of maps.
+The rational Chow cohomology of Artin fans is the ring of piecewise polynomials~\cite{MPS20,MR21,Pay06,R20}.
+We expect these to become a natural calculus for statements in logarithmic intersection theory.

-The counterpoint is that there are essentially no calculations in this ring of piecewise polynomial functions that have been carried out explicitly, and we simply lack a calculus for working with this object at the moment.
-Further development of this line of inquiry is part of our ongoing work and some applications will appear in a forthcoming paper with Maulik.

-Even without a systematic calculus though, we do note that these formulae can often be ``black boxed'' to derive structural results.
+Even without a systematic calculus, we note that these formulae can often be ``black boxed'' to derive structural results.
 A prototypical example is provided by work of Pandharipande and Pixton~\cite[Section~1.2 {\it \&} 5]{PP17}.
-They compare the birelative Gromov--Witten and stable pairs theory by working with an instance of the formula above.
+They compare the bi-relative Gromov--Witten and stable pairs theory by working with an instance of the formula above and deduce the Gromov--Witten/pairs correspondence for a large class of varieties.